-The primary aim of the UNH Community Sailing Centre Program is to have fun on the water, make new friends, and build self confidence while teaching skills that are enjoyed over a lifetime.
+The primary aim of the UNHCSC programs are to have fun on the water, make new friends, and build self confidence while teaching skills that are enjoyed over a lifetime.

 Classes focusing on different skill levels (i.e. beginner, intermediate, advanced) are offered throughout the summer from beginner to advanced and racing sailor and kayaker.

-We offer programs from ages 5 and up on one of the most beautiful lakes in the state.
-The UNH Community Sailing Centre is home to the competitive UNH Sailing Team and M.S.S.T.
-(Mendums Seacoast Sailing Team -- a combined middle and high school sailing team).
+We offer sailing and kayaking programs from ages 5-18 on Mendums Pond in Barrington, one of the most beautiful lakes in NH.
+The UNHCSC is home to the competitive UNH Sailing Team and M.S.S.T.
+(Mendums Seacoast Sailing Team) -- a combined middle and high school sailing team.